Before getting onto How Does Transformer works, we shall begin with brief description of transformer.

 Open- circuit or no- load test

-To determine the branch parameter of equivalent circuit of transformer one of winding is connect to supply at rated voltage while other winding is kept open circuited.
+To determine the branch parameter of equivalent circuit of transformer one of winding will be connect to supply at require voltage while other winding are kept in open circuit.

 From view of convenience and availability of supply, test is usually perform from LV side while HV side is open.

 The unknown transformation ratio can be determine by connecting voltmeter on HV side also in no load test.

 It’s therefore seen that open circuit test kills value of core loss and parameter of shunt branch of equivalent circuit.

 This test serves purpose of determining the series parameter of transformer for the convenience of supply voltage and current to be handle

 The test is usually conduct from HV side of Transformer while the LV side is short circuit as shown in figure.

 It is to be seen that short circuit test has given as the equivalent resistance and reactance of the transformer.

 It was observe that open circuit test and short circuit test together give the parameter of approximate equivalent circuit which has already point out is quite accurate for all important computation and its accuracy of transformer.